WSQ-coder/Leetcode.com_solves/README.md

-Examples of solved tasks from the site [LeetCode.com](LeetCode.com)
+Examples of my solved tasks from the site [LeetCode.com](LeetCode.com)